GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_deprecated.md

 readonly: true
 ---

-The auto update feature has been deprecated.
+The auto update feature has been removed.

 {% include links.html %}